josswe26/pura-vida-spa/README.md

 * Footer

-    - The footer includes a smaller version of the logo and link to the business social media channels.
+    - The footer includes a smaller version of the logo and link to the business' social media channels.

 ### 2.2.
 Landing Page

 * Main Image

-    - The main image is design to attract the customer's attention and represents the nature surrounding the business.
+    - The main image is designed to attract the customer's attention and represents the nature surrounding the business.

 * About Us Section